Cycle Consistency Driven Object Discovery: Proposed Method

 \section{Proposed Method}

 In this section, we present the details of the proposed cycle consistency objectives and the underlying intuition behind them.
-The proposed method is designed to operate on a set of $N$ slots $\mathcal{S} = \{s_0, s_1, \ldots, s_N\}$ and a set of $M$ features $\mathcal{F} = \{f_0, f_1, \ldots, f_M\}$ which can be obtained using any suitable backbone such as a convolutional encoder or a visual-transformer encoder (e.g., DINO \cite{dino}).
-Similarly, the slots $\mathcal{S}$ can be obtained using any suitable object discovery or slot extractor method \cite{slot-attention, seitzer2023bridging} as follows: Figure \ref{fig:method_demo} illustrates this procedure.
-As shown in the figure, each slot $s_i$ is a $D_2$-dimensional vector and each feature $f_i$ is a $D_1$-dimensional vector.
-Before computing the proposed cycle consistency objectives, we project the features to the same dimension as the slots using an MLP - $\tilde{f}_i = \text{MLP}(f_i)$.
-Therefore, $\tilde{f}_i$ is a $D_2$-dimensional vector.
-Hereafter, we refer to a feature $j$ as $f_j$ and to use it in any computation (for example, dot product computation), we use the notation $\tilde{f}_j$.
+The proposed method is designed to operate on a set of $N$ slots, denoted as $\mathcal{S} = {s_0, s_1, \ldots, s_N}$, and a set of $M$ features, denoted as $\mathcal{F} = {f_0, f_1, \ldots, f_M}$, which can be obtained using any suitable backbone, such as a convolutional encoder.
+Similarly, the slots $\mathcal{S}$ can be obtained using any suitable object discovery or slot extractor method, such as slot attention, as illustrated in Figure \ref{fig:method_demo}: